mzemb/dde/README.md

 docker development environment - a simple and small wrapper around docker to ease it's usage as a dev env

+# STATUS

+WARNING - THIS PROJECT IS UNDER ACTIVE DEVELOPMENT AND IS NOT CURRENTLY USABLE !

 # summary

 The purpose of DDE is to give you a fully controlled developement environnement.